DidierNegretto/3DMouseTreadmill/README.md

 ## Where to find other usefull information

-If you need more information (which you do), please have a look at the report where you should be able to find useful information for using, improving and extending this code.
-Another place thing that will help you is the docs/html/index.html, which contains all the documetation of the existing code.
+If you need more information, please have a look at the report where you should be able to find useful information for using, improving and extending this code.
+Another place thing that will help you is the docs/, there you can generate the documentation using doxygen and the Doxyfile.